4 heel hacks to make your night on the dancefloor that bit comfier!

 Secondly, the chunkier the heel, the better the weight will be distributed!
 Block heels are a great option and we see lots of these in the summer on sandals, but an even better one is wedge heels!
 The support up through the arch and heel means you are better balanced and won’t suffer from the normal pressure points of heels!

-Some heeled shoes to avoid are clear plastic heels, heels with no straps or support except for ones across the toes, heels made from rough materials like woven rattan and heels with a flip-flop-like toe that connects with the shoe between your 1st and 2nd toe.
+Some heeled shoes to avoid are clear plastic heels, heels with no straps or support except for ones across the toes, heels made from rough materials like woven rattan and heels with a flip-flop-like toe that connects with the shoe between your first and second toe.
 These kinds of shoes offer no support and can actually damage your feet with regular use.

 Break them in